Skip to contents

 Cluster surfaces

-Clusters can be identified using NbClust, allowing it to determine the optimal n using the METHOD.
+Clusters can be identified using NbClust, which determines the optimal n using the complete consensus method.
 To use NbClust, rather than manually specifying n, the argument fixedClusters needs to be set to FALSE.
-When using PostProcessSDM the same threshhold metric should be used that will be applied to PredictiveProvenance.
+When using PostProcessSDM, the same thresh metric should be used as the one applied to PredictiveProvenance.

 threshold_rasts <- PostProcessSDM(